Musicamatics/ENGG1340-Grp56-Game-Paradise/README.md

     }
     fin.close();
 ```
 These functions allow the maintainence of the records of the player's achievements in solving wordle puzzles for a final display at the end of the game.

 ### F. Data structures for storing game status:
-The Game structure stores the game status, including the snake's position and direction, the fruit's position, and the score.
-The Snake structure uses a std::vector (an STL container) to store the body of the snake.

-**Note:** This game is recommended for Linux environments.
+The dictPair structure stores the valid 5-letter word and its corresponding index, which is stored with a std:map (an STL container).

 ### [Snake Game]
 ### A. Input Validity: